-Ryan is a writer for theatre and more recently TV.
+Ryan is a writer for Theatre and TV.

 Theatre: Ryan’s play TYPICAL, which starred Richard Blackwood, sold out its run at Edinburgh Fringe Festival 2019 and its transfer to Soho Theatre Upstairs, garnering 4 star reviews across the board.
-Soho Theatre filmed the performance which is now available on Soho-On-Demand.
-QUEENS OF SHEBA, co-written with Jessica Hagan, won the 2018 Edinburgh Untapped Award having played to sell-out audiences at the Camden Peoples Theatre in October 2017.
-Its 4 week run at Edinburgh Fringe Fest 2018 sold out, garnering 4 and 5 star reviews across the board and winning the Edinburgh Stage Award 2018; it transferred to the New Diorama Theatre, London (where it also sold out!) and it went on national tour in 2019 coming in to Battersea Arts Centre in November.
+Soho Theatre filmed the performance which is now available on Soho Theatre-On-Demand.
+QUEENS OF SHEBA, co-written with Jessica Hagan, won the 2018 Edinburgh Untapped Award.
+QUEENS’ 4 week run at Edinburgh Fringe Fest 2018 sold out, garnering 4 and 5 star reviews across the board and winning the Edinburgh Stage Award 2018; it transferred to the New Diorama Theatre, London (where it also sold out) and it went on national tour in 2019 coming in to Battersea Arts Centre in November.
 The screen rights were optioned by Tiger Aspect for a half hour Comedy adaptation to be written by Ryan and Jessica.
 Ryan was the winner of the 2018 Off West End ‘Adopt A Playwright Award’ for his play RHAPSODY, which was produced at the Arcola in March of that year.
 RETROGRADE, which he wrote on his year of ‘adoption’, was shortlisted for the 2019 Alfred Fagon Award and Verity Bargate Award 2020.
 Ryan is an alumnus of the Royal Court writer’s programme 2017 and the Soho Young Company 2016/17.
-He recently contributed to the Royal Court’s ‘Living Newspaper’: Edition 2 and is currently under commission to the Royal Court and the Arcola.
+He recently contributed to the Royal Court’s ‘Living Newspaper’: Edition 2 and is currently under commission to the Royal Court, the Arcola, Soho Theatre and Theatre Centre.

-TV: Ryan is developing several original series with indies which include: ANGEL TOWN (Stephen Garrett/Character 7), MY BROTHERS’ KEEPER (Warp Films) and an adapation of BLOOD RIGHTS (Red Planet).
+TV: Ryan has participated in writers rooms including DO RIGHT AND FEAR NO-ONE for Element Pictures.
+He is developing several original series with indies which include: ANGEL TOWN (Stephen Garrett/Character 7), MY BROTHERS’ KEEPER (Warp Films), BLERD with Mathilda Ibini (Wychwood) and an adapation of BLOOD RIGHTS (Red Planet).

 Ryan’s first play TIMBUKTU was part of the Bush Theatre’s Black Lives Black Words Festival 2016, a festival of radical new BAME voices.
 It was revived in February 2018 for a run at The Stratford Theatre Royal East which sold out.